deffen3/rally_game/README.md

 ## TODO:
-1. Create a generic Hitbox component, and create hitbox detection functions - used for some entities, but not all
-1. Make use of ncollide coarse and fine phase detection algorithm
-1. Improve missile heat-seeking tracking - pretty good now, still not great though
-1. UI Transform works different on Mac (based on DPI?).
-On Windows it also doesn't scale properly when window is resized.
-1. Load arena/race tracks from config file
-1. New bot modes to comprehend Racing, King of the Hill, repairing, and picking up new weapon boxes
+1. Game setup customization for Vehicles, Weapons, Arenas
 1. Bots should calculate time to collision and avoid colliding with walls
 1. Survival mode?
 Team of Humans vs. waves of bots?
 Support for teams in other modes?
 1. Capture the flag mode?
-1. Game setup customization for Vehicles, Weapons, Arenas
-1. Add stock lives counter for games where score and stock lives both matter
+1. New bot modes to comprehend Racing, King of the Hill, repairing, and picking up new weapon boxes
 1. Support for 0, 1, or more weapons per vehicle.
-1. Mine trigger and explosion radius? (and with explosion shockwave animation)
+1. Load arena/race tracks from config file
+1. Create a generic Hitbox component, and create hitbox detection functions - used for some entities, but not all
+1. Make use of ncollide coarse and fine phase detection algorithm
+1. Improve missile heat-seeking tracking - pretty good now, still not great though
+1. UI Transform works different on Mac (based on DPI?).
+On Windows it also doesn't scale properly when window is resized.

 ---